Common Household Bugs

 • Dust mites are tiny, microscope mites that feed on the organic debris found in homes.
 These mites are so small that unless you are allergic to them you probably are unaware that they are even exist. [more...]

 • Spiders are very common in houses, most are harmless.
-Sticky spider traps are the best overall control for large spiders that wander inside homes like brown recluse spiders and hobo spiders (see drawing top left).
+Sticky spider traps are the best overall control for large spiders that wander inside homes like brown recluse spiders and hobo spiders (see drawing top right).

 Occasional Household Pests